-- Remove from heat, then whisk in the vinegar and season to taste with a generous amount of freshly ground black pepper and more salt, if necessary.
+- Remove from heat, then whisk in the vinegar and season to taste with a generous amount of freshly ground black pepper.
+Add more salt, if necessary (I usually add another pinch or two).
 Go forth and make enchiladas!

 Make it gluten free: Just use gluten-free all-purpose flour blend.
 I tried with Bob's Red Mill brand and it worked great.

 Make it tomato free: You can omit the tomato paste.
 You might want to up the spices a bit.
 The sauce won't taste quite like the enchilada sauce you might buy at the store, but it will still be good!